mikrosk/mikrosk.github.io/ct2/NOTES.md

 *Centek had published this explanation: External clock from CT2B is not wired because of a recently discovered disturbance of the DSP clock!
 It is not recommended to use this feature as it will be no longer supported!*

+## Videl: why CLK32 (pin 44) gets 50 MHz and not EXTCLK (pin 14) ?
+**(\*\*\*)** At first it looks very logical -- keep 32 MHz on `CLK32` to have RGB modes compatible with the original timing and feed `EXCTCLK` with 50 MHz for extended resolutions.
+However the problem is that Videl is synchronized with Combel for ST-RAM accesses via pin 44.
+For that reason the 32 MHz master clock (which later gets divided by two for the CPU, FPU, bus, ...) is feed equally to both Combel and Videl.
+In comparison, EXTCLK is purely used only for video modes, not synchronization, so it doesn't make any harm to overclock it.

 ## Atari VGA adaptor

 ![Atari VGA adaptor](atari_vga.jpg)